Welcome to LittleSugarSnaps. My place for sharing enticing and easy sweet and savoury recipes with a side helping of cocktails.

 My Achievements

 There are so many awards food bloggers can be selected for.
 But by far my proudest moments have been when my images have made it to the Pink Lady Food Photographer of the Year finals.
-I’ve managed to get a place in this prestigious competition final 4 times.
+I’ve managed to get a place in this prestigious competition final 4 times, scooping 2nd place category awards twice.

-In fact, getting a photograph into the very first competition back in 2012 was what spurred me on to put aside my notions of going into family portrait photography and declare myself a food photographer instead.
-This was honestly, the best career decision I could have made.
+In fact, getting a photograph into the final of the very first competition back in 2012 was what spurred me on to put aside my notions of going into family portrait photography and declare myself a food photographer instead.
+This was honestly the best career decision I could have made.

 Brands and Press

-I do love developing recipes for brands, but I will only ever feature those that are a good fit for this blog if I also rate their products highly.
-I feel privileged to have worked with the likes of Thermapen, Portmeirion, Kerrygold and Primula to name a few.
+I relish developing recipes for brands.
+However, I will only ever feature those that are a good fit for this blog if I also rate their products highly.
+I feel privileged to have worked with the likes of Warninks, Drambuie, Whitworths Sugar, Guylian Chocolate, Thermapen and The Carved Angel to name a few.

 You can also find my recipes featured on a wide network of well-established online sites.

-I LOVE to hear from you – whether you have a question about a recipe or just want to say hi to let me know how you got along.
-I’ll always do my best to reply to you.
+Whether you have a question about a recipe or just want to let me know how you got along, do get in touch.
+I love to hear from my readers and I’ll always do my best to reply to you.

 You can also find me on social media: Instagram, Facebook, Pinterest and Twitter.
 Or just sign up for my recipe updates.